recallthis/githubtesting/README.md

 ### Attempt to create a button

 David Janssen created an "around-next-single" button (discussed in this [comment](https://github.com/kmonad/kmonad/issues/166#issuecomment-774505779)) to solve the around-next issue.
-I attempted to use that logic for layer-next-single but the layer-next-single behaviour was no different.
+I attempted to use that logic but the behaviour was no different to layer-next.

 ```
 layerNextSingle :: LayerTag -> Button